DeisData/deisdata.github.io/r/data-wrangling/index.md

     ## 10 Gentoo  Biscoe           46.8          15.4               215        5150
     ## # … with 182 more rows, and 2 more variables: sex <chr>, year <dbl>

-Data often contains missing values for various samples.
+Data sets often contain missing values for various samples.
 We can check our missing data with `is.na()`.

 ``` r
 filter(penguins, is.na(sex))